krompaco/record-collector/content/record-collector-dotnet/_index.md

 +++
 This is the official site for the .NET static site generator Record Collector.

-The [Github repo](https://github.com/krompaco/record-collector) has the framework code, templates and content that makes up this site.
+The [Github repo](https://github.com/krompaco/record-collector) has the framework code, templates and content that make up this site.